 If you follow me on Twitter you saw my recent Salmon Sunday tweet – Sweet & Spicy Sunday Salmon served with some adorable little cheesy poofs!
 They were Lucy’s Brazilian Cheese Bread (Pão de Queijo) from @WriterBailey ‘s book Magic and Macaroons.
 I’ve never eaten or baked anything like them!
 Making Brazilian Cheese Bread dough is similar to making churro dough.
-Similarly, the recipe calls for boiling the milk and oil and dumping in the flour.
+Like churro batter, the recipe calls for boiling the milk and oil and dumping in the flour.
 They poof up into cute little balls, crusty on the outside, gooey, chewy, and cheesy on the inside!

 “…Like many of my cozy characters, I believe magic is all around us if we only look for it.
 Having apprenticed with a master herbalist for a year, I’m prone to concocting teas and tinctures for family and friends from the stash of herbs stored in the corner cabinet in my office…”~Bailey Cates Cattrell

-If I close my eyes, I can totally imagine myself at the Honeybee Bakery.
-Picking out a book from the bookshelves, while nibbling on an éclair full of magical vanilla filling, while sipping a steamy hot cappuccino.
+If I close my eyes, I can totally imagine myself at the Honeybee Bakery picking out a book from the bookshelves, while nibbling on an éclair full of magical vanilla filling, and sipping a steamy hot cappuccino.
 I may need to re-read this entire series!

 Your life’s path deviates from what you intend